itsyourOOP/CS1632_Spring2022/syllabus.md

 ## WEEK 15 (Week of 18 APR)

-* Class 1: Midterm 2 review
+* Class 1: Midterm 2 review / TopHat questions

 * Class 2: Study for Midterm 2 (NO CLASS)